collapsed-stacks/atheism/questions/4/is-atheism-a-religion.md

 - posted by: [bakoyaro](https://stackexchange.com/users/-1/206-bakoyaro) on 2010-12-15
 - score: 2

-<p>Yes <strong>and</strong> no. It depends on the practitioner.
-I consider religion to be a fervent, illogical belief in a system.</p>
+Yes **and** no. It depends on the practitioner.
+I consider religion to be a fervent, illogical belief in a system.

-<p>Argument for <strong>YES</strong></p>
+Argument for **YES**

-<p>I would say that some people that take on the label of '<strong><em>atheist</em></strong>' (intentional emphasis on the quotation marks) do so in direct opposition to a belief system that they grew up in, and take their non-belief to the same extremes that believers of the same system would take.</p>
+I would say that some people that take on the label of '***atheist***' (intentional emphasis on the quotation marks) do so in direct opposition to a belief system that they grew up in, and take their non-belief to the same extremes that believers of the same system would take.

-<p>Argument for <strong>NO</strong></p>
+Argument for **NO**

-<p>Others take on the label of atheist (no quotes) because of a rational outlook on life.
-They realize the inherent good and bad in humanity and deal with it in a rational way, and not 'pray' it away.</p>
+Others take on the label of atheist (no quotes) because of a rational outlook on life.
+They realize the inherent good and bad in humanity and deal with it in a rational way, and not 'pray' it away.

-<p>I look at it in respect to sanity.
+I look at it in respect to sanity.
 I don't think that I'm 'going to hell' because I refused to let my new-born son be mutilated in the name of god (circumcision).
 I don't believe that I'm going to hell because I cheated on a test when I was in the third grade.
 I don't think I am assured a place in heaven because I was an altar boy as a child.
-On the same note, I don't believe I will go to heaven because of the good things I have done in my life. </p>
+On the same note, I don't believe I will go to heaven because of the good things I have done in my life.

-<p>I don't believe in hell because it doesn't exist.
+I don't believe in hell because it doesn't exist.
 I don't believe in heaven because it doesn't exist.
 Heaven and hell are can be manifested just fine in this life.
-Who can afford to waste time thinking about the afterlife when this life is right in front of them?</p>
+Who can afford to waste time thinking about the afterlife when this life is right in front of them?

 ## Answer 13